dakaras/hotel-backend-app/notes.md

 -belongs to room
 -belongs to guest

-Rating
--belongs to guest
--belongs to room

-Amenities
--belongs to room

 Guest Stories
 -guest should be able to book and cancel reservation with number of rooms -rate their room